-It should be noted that Currency Hedged Classes of Shares, Hedged Inflation Classes of Shares and Hedged Duration Classes of Shares will bear the costs of such hedging transactions and will benefit of gains or bear losses, if any, resulting from such hedging transactions.
+It should be noted that Hedged Classes of Shares and Hedged Inflation Classes of Shares will bear the costs of such currency hedging and inflation hedging transactions and will benefit of gains or bear losses, if any, resulting from such currency hedging and inflation hedging transactions.

-The attention of the Investors is drawn to the fact that the Company has several Classes of Shares which distinguish themselves by, inter alia, their reference currency and that they are exposed to the risk that the Net Asset Value of a Class of Shares can move unfavorably vis-à-vis another Class of Shares as a result of hedging transactions.
+The attention of the Investors is drawn to the fact that the Company has several Classes of Shares which distinguish themselves by, inter alia, their reference currency and that they are exposed to the risk that the Net Asset Value of a Class of Shares can move unfavourably vis-à-vis another Class of Shares as a result of hedging transactions.